agalue/OpenNMS-Node-Page-Extensions/README.md

 ## Update the corresponding data collection settings

 Inside `sc/app.js`, each plugin shows which data should be collected in order to use the plugin.
 OpenNMS must be collecting the data in order to render the panel; otherwise nothing will be displayed on the node page.

+To simplify the implementation process, the `resources` directory contains a suggested configuration not only to cover the needs of this application, but also to collect some basic statistics from the involved devices.

 # Add new implementations